The Nakayama functor and its completion for Gorenstein algebras: The Nakayama functor and its completion

 the \emph{dualising bimodule} of the $R$-algebra $A$.
 It is finitely generated as an $A$-module, on either side.
 Extending the terminology from the context of finite dimensional algebras over fields we call

 the \emph{Nakayama functor} of the $R$-algebra $A$.
 Sometimes this name is used for the functor $\omega_{A/R}\otimes_A-$, which is left adjoint to $\kan_{A/R}$, but in this work the one above plays a more central role, hence our choice of nomenclature.
 When the algebra in question is clear we drop the ``$A/R$" from subscripts, to write $\omega$ and $\kan$.
+In our applications $A$ will be projective as an $R$-module.
+Then the left adjoint of $\kan_{A/R}$ is a Nakayama functor relative to the restriction $\Mod A\to \Mod R$ in the sense of Kvamme \cite{Kvamme:2020}.

 The Nakayama functor can be extended to $\dcat A$, yielding the \emph{derived Nakayama functor}

 This functor and its left adjoint has been considered by several authors; see \cite{Happel:1988}.
 Here we study the extension to $\KInj A$, following \cite[\S6]{Krause:2005}.